wilcer1/War-assignment/README.md

 If the above method for generating documentation doesnt work you can use this method:<br/>
 1. Install pycco with this command "pip install pycco"
-2. Then use this command "pycco *.py" to generate the documentation!
+2. Then use this command "pycco *.py" to generate the documentation. the generated documents can be found in docs<br/>